wavefrontHQ/docs/pages/doc/authorization.md

 ## Level 2: Permissions for Groups and Users

 Starting with Release 2018.46.x, administrators can use groups to make permissions assignment faster and more transparent and consistent.
-They can use groups with permissions only, or with the access control list (ACL) for objects (see Level 3).
+They can use groups with permissions only, or can use access control for objects (see Level 3).

 Groups support permission management like this:
 * Administrators create one or more groups and assign permissions.
 For example, administrators might create an Admin group that includes User Management permission.